Updated 18 March 2022

-We understand that you may be feeling nervous about COVID-19 and unsure about how new restrictions will impact your health, daily routines and your upcoming appointments.
+We understand that you may be feeling concerned about COVID-19 and unsure about how new restrictions will impact your health, daily routines and your upcoming appointments at Living Well.

 Our top priority is to keep our clients, staff and vulnerable loved ones safe.
 We want to reassure you that we are doing everything we can to make sure you are getting the support you need despite the continuing restrictions in place to help stop the spread.